 When is Europa League play-off draw?
 Date, time, teams qualified and how to watch

-The knockout phase is set to begin as teams find out their fate
+The knockout phase is set to begin as teams discover their next opponents

-The draw for the first knockout round in the 2025/26 Europa League is set to be made as the play-off qualifiers find out their fate.
+The draw for the first knockout round in the 2025/26 Europa League is set to be made after a frantic league phase finale sealed the fates of British sides.

-A hectic league phase is nearing an end with those still in contention vying for places in both the top eight and middle 16.
+Nottingham Forest find themselves in the pot with a 4-0 victory over Robbie Keane’s Ferencvaros not enough to force themselves into the top eight, while Aston Villa bypass the play-offs after finishing second in the table.

-Those select eight sides will progress directly to the round of 16, leaving the 16 below to face off in two-legged play-off ties to determine who progresses.
+Sean Dyche’s side will, however, be joined by Celtic after Martin O’Neill’s side avoided elimination on the last matchday, staving off a comeback from Utrecht to beat to Dutch side 4-2 at Parkhead.

 Here’s everything you need to know.